PaeserBastelstube/AhoyDTU4RPi/doc/Installation_Instruction_Volkszaehler.md

 Bye
 ```
 ---

 # Volkszaehler - Troubleshooting and special configuration
 To Troubleshoot some Error Messages, we have to correct some VZ-scripts and configurations.

-First start VZ and look to the error message:
+## First error message
+Start VZ in your prefered browser:
 ```code
 http://localhost/htdocs
 ```
-After accessing Volkszaehler in a browser we receive the following error message:
+After accessing `Volkszaehler` we receive the following error message:
 ![VZ network-error](pictures/VZ_network-error.png)

 To resolve this error message, several steps are required.
 First, let's look at the error message itself.